-(c) The Supplier warrants that its own practices and procedures comply with the Equality Act 2010 and that its employees are fully trained on matters relating to the prevention of unlawful discrimination, are suitably qualified and experienced and shall fulfill their duties in a professional and ethical manner, consistent with UWE's commitment to equal opportunities and high standards of behavior.
+(c) The Supplier warrants that its own practices and procedures comply with the Equality Act 2010 and that its employees are fully trained on matters relating to the prevention of unlawful discrimination, are suitably qualified and experienced and shall fulfil their duties in a professional and ethical manner, consistent with UWE’s commitment to equal opportunities and high standards of behaviour.

 (d) The Supplier shall provide such information as UWE requires about the Supplier’s policies and practices concerning the prevention of unlawful discrimination and the promotion of equal opportunities both in terms of employment and customer service.

-(e) The Supplier shall notify UWE promptly and in writing as soon as the Supplier becomes aware of any proceedings brought against the Supplier under the Equality Act 2010 in relation to any contract.
+(e) The Supplier shall notify UWE promptly in writing as soon as the Supplier becomes aware of any proceedings brought against the Supplier under the Equality Act 2010 in relation to any Contract.

 (f) If a finding of unlawful discrimination contrary to the Equality Act 2010 is made against the Supplier or against UWE arising from the Supplier’s conduct, UWE will require the Supplier to take immediate remedial steps to prevent further recurrences.

-(g) If the Supplier enters into any Sub-Contract as authorized in connection with the Contract, the Supplier shall impose equivalent obligations on its Sub-Contractors with regard to equal opportunities.
+(g) If the Supplier enters into any Sub-Contract as Authorised in connection with the Contract, the Supplier shall impose equivalent obligations on its Sub-Contractors with regard to equal opportunities.

-The Supplier shall take note that any information supplied to UWE maybe covered by the FOI Act.
-The supplier accepts that even if information is requested to be held confidential, then UWE may be required under the Freedom of Information Act to disclose such information to other parties.
-In such cases, the supplier accepts that UWE will not be held liable for any resulting impacts to the suppliers business incurred as a result of such disclosure.
+The Supplier shall take note that any information supplied to UWE maybe covered by the Freedom of Information Act.
+The Supplier accepts that even if information is requested to be held as confidential, then UWE may be required under the Freedom of Information Act to disclose such information to other parties.
+In such cases, the Supplier accepts that UWE will not be held liable for any resulting impacts to the Suppliers business incurred as a result of such disclosure.